 Common Causes of Denied Individual Disability Claims

-Most people with coverage under an individual plan end up with a denied claim.
-Sometimes the insurance company provides a valid reason; other times, there was a mistake or oversight that led to the denial.
-The most common reasons for denied claims include:
+Many people with coverage under individual plans end up with denied claims.
+Sometimes the insurance company provides a valid reason.
+Other times, a mistake or oversight might lead to a denial.
+Some common reasons for denied claims include the following:

-- Failure to attend a required consultative examination
+- You failed to attend a required consultative examination.

 Why Choose Fusco, Brandenstein & Rada, P.C.?

-Our New York individual disability claims attorneys have the experience, knowledge, and resources to fight for the benefits you deserve.
+Our individual disability insurance claims lawyers in New York have the experience and resources to fight for the benefits you deserve.
 We’ll use aggressive tactics to ensure the insurance company pays what they owe you.
 We know you need these benefits to supplement your lost income and afford medical treatment.
-You can depend on us to build a strong case that gets you the results you want.
+You can depend on us to build a strong case that gets you the desired results.

-If you have an individual disability insurance plan and need help filing a claim or appeal while you’re unable to work, call us at 516-496-0400.
-One of our New York individual disability claims attorneys will meet you for a free consultation to discuss your options.
-There’s no risk to speak with us about your situation and determine the best course of action moving forward.
+Have an individual disability insurance plan and need help filing a claim or appeal while you can’t work?
+Call our legal team at 516-496-0400 or contact us online.
+One of our individual disability insurance claims lawyers will meet you for a free consultation to discuss your options.
+There’s no risk to speak with us about your situation and determine the best path forward.